PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 The `__init__` function of backbone must have the params of `in_channels=3`, which denotes the channels of input image.

 Generally, the backbone outputs four feature maps, of which the size are 1/4, 1/8, 1/16 and 1/32 of the input image.

-The class of backbone has `self.feat_channels` attribute, and it denotes the channels of output feature maps.
+The backbone class must has `self.feat_channels` attribute, and it denotes the channels of output feature maps.

 #### 1.3 segmentation head